Bellbird (TV series): Main / regular

+Recurring / guests

+Foundation creative team

+The show was based on a short treatment by Colin Free then developed by original story editor Barbara Vernon.
+The original story team included Vernon, Alan Hopgood and Michael Wright.
+The first executive producer was Brett Porter.
+The original directors were James Davern and Oscar Whitbread.

 International screenings

-Episodes of Bellbird were screened in the United Kingdom in 1972.
+Episodes of Bellbird were screened briefly in the United Kingdom in 1972.
 After the initial 52 episodes had been screened, Actors Equity in Australia insisted the ABC increase the price of the episodes so as to pay the actors more.
 As a result of the price increase, the UK broadcaster purchased no further episodes.

-Master tapes
+Episodes

-In 2004 it was reported that the ABC taped over the master tapes of the series, something which series cast member Alan Hopgood had complained about in a TV Times article in 1976: "They just wiped [them] off and another episode [was] run over them ....
+Although an extensive selection of episodes survive and reside with the National Archives of Australia, it was reported that the ABC taped over the master tapes of the series, which was a common practice of the time something which series cast member Alan Hopgood had complained about in a TV Times article in 1976: "They just wiped [them] off and another episode [was] run over them ....
 This failure to preserve the program is criminal, to my way of thinking."

-Episodes

-An extensive selection of surviving episodes, apparently found during the closure of the ABC's Gore Hill studios, is stored in the National Archives of Australia.

 One complete black and white episode is available to be viewed at the Australian Mediatheque at the Australian Centre for the Moving Image in Melbourne, while several colour episodes are known to exist in the hands of private collectors.

 Film and novel

-The series was the first soap opera in Australia to spin-off into a feature film version and tie-in novel, entitled Country Town (1971).
+The series was the first soap opera in Australia to spin off into a feature film version and tie-in novel, entitled Country Town (1971).
 It focused on Bellbird's problems during a severe drought.
 Many future soaps followed suit, spawning their own film versions, including Number 96 and The Sullivans.